ComScore

 How to Sleep with Curly Hair When It’s Dry

-Whether you washed and dried your hair or it’s been a few days since your last lather, these tips and tricks can work wonders to maintain your curls.
+Whether it's wash day or it’s been a few days since my last lather, the five tips and tricks below can work wonders for maintaining the shape of your curls while you sleep—trust me, I've tried 'em all.

 pineapple

-The “pineapple” method is one of the go-to curly hairstyles.
-Aside from resembling the sweet fruit, the style prevents you from crushing your curls and reduces friction while you snooze.
-The best part: It only takes a second to create the look (and there’s no need to make it perfect).
 Just lean your head down before you begin to form your hair into a ponytail.
 The ponytail should be placed between the crown of your head and your forehead.
 Use a silk or satin scrunchie to hold your hair in place.
-(Keep the ponytail loose to minimize any breakage, prevent dents and keep curls defined.)
+(Note: Keep the ponytail loose to minimize any breakage, prevent dents and keep curls defined.)
 Need help doing the pineapple?
-Here’s a tutorial to get you started.
+Here’s a helpful tutorial to get you started.

 multi pineapple